rogereo/rogereo.github.io/about.md

 I started this blog to learn—to improve how I think, write, and build.
 It’s a space to explore and express ideas that interest me.

-If you’re curious about AI—or coming from a path less traveled—I hope this encourages you to explore, too.
+If you’re curious, and coming from a path less traveled—I hope this encourages you to explore, too.